 Republic of Nauru

-There are only sixty recorded vascular plant species native to the island, none of which are endemic.
-Coconut farming, mining and introduced species have caused serious disturbance to the native vegetation.
-There are no native land mammals; there are native birds, including the endemic Nauru Reed Warbler, insects and land crabs.
-The Polynesian Rat, cats, dogs, pigs and chickens have been introduced to the island.
+Fauna is sparse on the island because of a lack of vegetation and the consequences of phosphate mining.
+Many indigenous birds have disappeared or become rare owing to the destruction of their habitat.
+There are about 60 recorded vascular plant species native to the island, none of which are endemic.
+Coconut farming, mining, and introduced species have seriously disturbed the native vegetation.
+There are no native land mammals, but there are native insects, land crabs, and birds, including the endemic Nauru reed warbler.
+The Polynesian rat, cats, dogs, pigs, and chickens have been introduced to Nauru from ships.
+The diversity of the reef marine life makes fishing a popular activity for tourists on the island; also popular are scuba diving and snorkelling.

-With just 27 bird species recorded Narau is not at the top on many birder’s list of must see locations.
-However, there is the one endemic reed warbler as well as plenty of opportunities to see some stunning seabirds.
+With just 34 bird species recorded Narau is not at the top on many birder’s list of must-see locations.
+However, there is the one endemic as well as plenty of opportunities to see some stunning seabirds.

 -